Magnitogorsk: Growth

-In 1928, a Soviet delegation arrived in Cleveland, Ohio, to discuss with American consulting company Arthur G. McKee a plan to set up in Magnitogorsk a copy of the US Steel steel-mill in Gary, Indiana.
+In 1928, a Soviet delegation arrived in Cleveland, Ohio, to discuss with American consulting company Arthur G. McKee a plan to set up in Magnitogorsk a copy of the U.S. Steel steel-mill in Gary, Indiana.
 The contract was increased four times, and eventually the new plant had a capacity of over four million tons annually.

 It was a showpiece of Soviet achievement.
 Huge reserves of iron ore in the area made it a prime location to build a steel plant capable of challenging its Western rivals.
 However, a large proportion of the workforce, as ex-peasants, typically had few industrial skills and little industrial experience.
 To solve these issues, several hundred foreign specialists arrived to direct the work, including a team of architects headed by the German Ernst May.

 According to the original plans, the city was to have followed the linear city design, with rows of similar superblock neighborhoods running parallel to the factory, with a strip of greenery, or greenbelt, separating them.
 Planners would align living and production spheres so as to minimize necessary travel time: workers would generally live in a sector of the residential band closest to the sector of the industrial band in which they worked.

 However, by the time that May completed his plans for Magnitogorsk, construction of both factory and housing had already started.
 The sprawling factory and enormous cleansing lakes had left little room available for development, and May therefore had to redesign his settlement to fit the modified site.
 This modification resulted in a city being more "rope-like" than linear.
 Although the industrial area is concentrated on the left bank of the river Ural, and most residential complexes are on its right bank, the city inhabitants are still subjected to noxious fumes and factory smoke.

 The city underwent rapid change in the 1930s when, according to Stalin's Five-Year-Plans, Magnitogorsk was to become a one-industry town modeled after two of the most advanced steel-producing cities in the United States at that time: Gary, Indiana, and Pittsburgh, Pennsylvania.
 At this time, hundreds of foreign experts streamed in to implement and direct the work.